This article will share how I successfully prepared for and passed the SC-200: Microsoft Security Operations Analyst certification exam.

 Skills measured on this exam

-As a SOC Analyst, this exam measures your ability to have knowledge of the technical topics below based on the latest updates from Microsoft.
+As a SOC Analyst, this exam measures your ability to understand the technical topics below based on the latest updates from Microsoft, focusing on security operations.
+A key responsibility is rapidly remediating active attacks in the environment, advising on improvements to threat protection practices, and referring violations of organisational policies to appropriate stakeholders.

 I have added the links to relevant reading from the official Microsoft Learn site for each skill to help you prepare: